samuelsholib/updated-portfolio/README.md

 And my work experience.
 For information checkout my resume in the repo and my linkedin link below.
 #Linkedin = https://www.linkedin.com/in/samuel-sholib-2611271b1/
-# The live deployed page == https://samuelsholib.github.io/updated-portfolio/
-Below, I have added live deployed links to some of the works I have done individually or with group members.
+The live deployed page will be found here https://samuelsholib.github.io/updated-portfolio/ Below, I have added live deployed links to some of the works I have done individually or with group members.
 Check them out. https://samuelsholib.github.io/project-one/